Severe Weather Statement issued for Billings by NWS - News Break

 Severe Weather Statement issued for Billings by NWS

-Effective: 2021-07-08 19:37:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Billings A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM MDT FOR SOUTHWESTERN DUNN AND NORTHEASTERN BILLINGS COUNTIES At 639 PM MDT, a severe thunderstorm was located 9 miles southeast of South Fairfield, or 16 miles northwest of Dickinson, moving east at 25 mph.
+Effective: 2021-07-08 19:25:00 CDT Expires: 2021-07-08 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
+Target Area: Billings A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM MDT FOR NORTH CENTRAL BILLINGS AND SOUTHWESTERN MCKENZIE COUNTIES At 629 PM MDT, a severe thunderstorm was located near Grassy Butte, or 27 miles west of Killdeer, moving east at 25 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include South Fairfield and Fairfield.
+This severe storm will be near Grassy Butte around 640 PM MDT.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov

 Comments / 0